 For most of us in North America, the “National Weather Service” (NWS) and “NOAA Weather Radio” are the go to resources for marine weather forecasts.
 The problem is in interpreting what the forecasts are telling us.
 Here, we are going to concentrate on wave heights.

 When either reading a printed copy or listening to marine weather forecasts, very often you will hear either “waves,” “swells,” or “seas” referenced in the forecast.
 Understanding the differences between these terminologies is important.

 With the exception of tsunami like events; waves are created by winds.
-As wind blows across a calm (and relatively smooth) water surface, the friction between the air and the water’s surface tends to elongate the surface; creating waves.
-As these small waves form, the surface becomes less and less smooth increasing that friction on the water’s surface thereby intensifying the waves.
+As the wind blows across a calm (and relatively smooth) water surface, the friction between the air and the water's surface tends to elongate the surface, creating waves.
+As these small waves form, the surface becomes less and less smooth thus increasing that friction on the water's surface.
+The result; larger and larger waves.

 There is a very high degree of correlation between winds and wave heights.
 Since this correlation exists, the following can be deduced; when all other factors remain the same: